ARE YOUR FEET CAUSING YOUR BACK PAIN?

 Why is it then that doctors rarely check the foundation – the feet – when someone is dealing with back or hip pain?
 When it comes to the ‘structure’ of our bodies we seem to forget that it needs to have a proper foundation as well.

 The most obvious reason why doctors and therapists don’t look at the feet is that they are ‘too far away’ from where the pain is.
 How can something that is so far away be responsible for the pain in the back?

-Well, the answer is pretty simple: If the feet are not fulfilling their proper function as the foundation of the body, all the structures that lie above the feet, like the knee, hip joint, or the spine, have to compensate for that.
+Well, the answer is pretty simple: If the feet are not fulfilling their proper function as the foundation of the body — one of which is serving as a shock absorber — all the structures that lie above the feet, like the knee, hip joint, or the spine, have to compensate for that.

-If you think about the foot, it has a whole bunch of bones, muscles, and three arches, even though most people are only aware of the big arch at the inside of the foot.
+The foot consists of many bones, muscles, and three arches, even though most people are only aware of the big arch at the inside of the foot.
 Each part of the foot needs to fulfill a certain function while you are standing, walking or running.
 One of the bones’ vital functions is to spread the weight of the body over the whole foot, while the arches are the body’s number one shock absorbers and adapt to uneven ground.

 Your Footprints Tell Your Back Pain Story

 Have you ever looked at the footprints you leave in the sand when you are walking along the beach?
 Have you ever looked at the pattern that other people‘s feet are making in the sand?
 Have you ever watched how people are walking in general?Well, if you haven’t, then I invite you to do so.
 Walk barefoot along the beach and have a look at your footprints.
 What are they telling you?
 How are you placing your feet?
 Are they both turned out?
 One foot turned out?
 Both feet turned in?
 One foot in, one foot out?
 Can you see the ‘arch’ in the footprint?